kelloggm/object-construction-checker/README.md

-The typechecker also supports (and depends on) the [Returns Receiver Checker](https://github.com/msridhar/returnsrecv-checker), which provides the `@This` annotation. `@This` on a method return type means that the method returns its receiver;
+The typechecker also supports (and depends on) the [Returns Receiver Checker](https://github.com/msridhar/returnsrecv-checker), which provides the `@This` annotation. `@This` on a method return type means that the method returns its receiver.
-this checker uses that information to persist sets of known method calls in fluent APIs.
+The Object Construction Checker uses that information when type-checking fluent APIs.

 ### Type hierarchy (subtyping)